Van Noppen v. Innerworkings, Inc.

 In the amended complaint filed July 28, 2014, lead plaintiffs allege that, during the class period and following an exchange about revenue recognition practices with the SEC, InnerWorkings made misleading statements and/or failed to disclose accounting improprieties; specifically, that: (1) InnerWorkings' revenues were inflated in violation of Generally Accepted Accounting Principles (GAAP); and (2) the company's recently acquired Production Graphics subsidiary, which was important for InnerWorkings' expansion in Europe, had been artificially inflating its cash flows and adjusted earnings before interest, taxes, depreciation and amortization (EBITDA) by engaging in sham transactions.

-On May 24, 2016, the court preliminarily approved a $6.025 million settlement on behalf of the class.
+On November 2, 2016, the court granted final approval of a $6.025 million settlement on behalf of the class.

 On April 16, 2013, Chicago, Illinois-based InnerWorkings revised its full year 2013 guidance due to a reduction of work orders by a large retail client.
 On this news, InnerWorkings securities declined $3.55 per share or more than 25 percent, to close at $10.48 per share on April 17, 2013.